 Tip 4: Redial!
 If you need to speak to planning just keep dialling.
 Getting through usually took 2-3 presses of redial, minimum.
 I’m aware this makes me an annoying customer but I was driven to it by their unprofessional nature:

 - Not replying to emails and calls within their allotted time.

-- Sending emails completely out of the blue containing major updates and issues without enough information to be able to understand what’s going on.
+- Sending emails completely out of the blue containing major updates and issues without enough information/context to be able to understand or act on them.